Skip to main content

 Machelle Dawson

 Machelle came to UCP of Georgia in 2017 with over 24 years of experience in social services with the state of Georgia.
-Currently serving as the Director of Community Living Services, she is responsible for facilitating the independence and well-being of adults with IDD.
+She first served as the Director of Community Living Services where she oversaw UCPGA's efforts in facilitating the independence and well-being of adults with IDD in residential settings.
+Since 2025, Machelle has directed UCPGA's day centers across five locations as the Director of Day Supports, providing daily support for adults with IDD in socialization, communication, and mobility skills.

 Machelle holds a Bachelor's degree in Psychology and a Master's degree in Clinical Psychology.
 In her free time, she enjoys traveling, reading mystery novels, and shopping.